ambiot/documents/docs/source/ambd_arduino/examples/network/WiFi - Connect to WiFi networks.rst

    -  WiFi connection with WPA encryption

-      Open the “ConnectWithWPA” example in ``“File” -> “Examples” -> “AmebaWiFi” -> “ConnectWithWiFi” -> “ConnectWithWPA”`` |3|\
+      Open the “ConnectWithWPA” example in ``“File” -> “Examples” -> “WiFi” -> “ConnectWithWiFi” -> “ConnectWithWPA”`` |3|\

       In the sample code, modify “ssid” to the WiFi SSID to be connected to